Cocoom/Cocoom.github.io/docs/guide/msteams-app/publish.md

-## Thread and tag selection
+## Channel and tag selection

-Start by selecting the topic thread to which you want to attach the publication and add tags if necessary.
+Start by selecting the topic channel to which you want to attach the publication and add tags if necessary.

 ![](https://paper-attachments.dropbox.com/s_FD54F733FF3B406BE1B2AF18017B38E8E6AE6D58DDB5BB39B0FC5BDD453F2A07_1589061232926_Plan+de+travail+49cocoom-guides_EN.png)